Baldivis, Western Australia: Shopping

-The main shopping facilities in Baldivis are located in the area known as the Baldivis Town Centre, on Settlers Avenue, and includes the Baldivis Shopping Centre (opened in mid-2007) owned by Stockland.
+The main shopping facilities in Baldivis are located in the area known as the Baldivis Town Centre, on Settlers Avenue, and include the Baldivis Shopping Centre (opened in mid-2007) owned by Stockland.
 Extensions completed in 2015 expanded the existing shopping centre (which already housed a Coles) to include a food court/restaurant precinct, increased car park numbers, a Kmart and a Woolworths.

 In 2017, another shopping precinct, Baldivis Square, opened on Makybe Drive next to Makybe Rise Primary School.
 Baldivis Square includes a mix of retail, food and professional offices, anchored by an IGA.
 The electorate office of Reece Whitby, the local MLA for the Baldivis legislative district is located in Baldivis Square.

 Another shopping centre, Stargate Baldivis, opened in July 2024.